 - Add graphics that complement your loyalty program.

 Step 6: Launch and advertise your program

 You’ve come this far and now have a great rewards program ready to go live, but don’t forget that you need to actually tell people how great your program is!
 If customers don’t know it exists, how can they get excited to participate?

 Creating an explainer page is a great way to tell people about your program.
 This standalone page uses visuals and short text to demonstrate how customers can earn and spend points in your rewards program.

-By looking at That Sound’s explainer page, I understand everything there is to know about their program in seconds.
-Creating an explainer page is extremely beneficial in convincing new customers to join because no one is going to join a confusing program and sift through fine print to figure out how it works.
+By looking at Write Notepads’ explainer page, we understand everything there is to know about their program in seconds.
+Creating an explainer page is extremely beneficial in convincing new customers to join because no one is going to join a confusing program and sift through the fine print to figure out how it works.

 Once you’ve actually launched your rewards program, it’s highly recommended to send an email to your customers alerting them that you’ve launched.
 Your existing customer email list is a great resource to leverage because they already have an interest in your brand.
 Showing them the value of your program will make joining an easy sell for these already engaged customers.

 Social media is another great tool for loyalty program marketing.
 Whether you’re announcing your points program for the first time or promoting a bonus points event, it’s good to leverage the channels you’re already speaking to customers in.
 The best marketing channels will depend on your brand and your customers, but explainer pages, emails, and social media are all great places to start.